sepTN/gakuen-web/content/guides/part-time-job/index.md

 ### Locations
 There are several locations in the city where students can find part-time jobs.
 These locations include:
 - **Café** (Evening), where students can work as a dishwasher.
 This job is more effective if your Perception is more dominant than Strength & Intelligence.
-- **Seedy Shop** (Morning), where students can work as a transporter.
+- **CMart** (Morning), where students can work as a transporter.
 This job is more effective if your Strength is more dominant than Perception & Intelligence.
 - **Office Building** (Noon), where students can work as a clerk.
 This job is more effective if your Intelligence is more dominant than Strength & Perception.

 ### Risky Jobs